About our Contributors

 With over 15 years in media, Adam has built up a football photography portfolio over the past few seasons, mainly shooting EFL games.
 Based in Wiltshire, but covering all over the UK, Adam photographs a variety of matches for Impetus.

 My love for women’s football has grown massively in the past year and I quickly knew that being involved in the sport I adore, is something I would want to do for the rest of my life.
 An Arsenal fan myself, I loved watching games on the TV and cheering them on and the connection I now have with this incredible growing sport is as result of the Lionesses lifting the Euro’s 2022 trophy and their inspiring journey as a team, throughout the campaign.
 I’m still young and studying in school but I know that I wanted to be involved in the legacy women’s football is leaving.
 Being involved in the media side of the sport is something I thought was the job that could fulfil my goal of helping the game grow further.
 I’m thrilled to be a part of Impetus where I have the best opportunity to gain the experience I need for my future.
-When I have a spare minute, I post on a TikTok account about my love for women’s football and give some of my opinions on matches and shocking moments in the world of women’s football (@aimee.woso).
+I created the Impetus TikTok platform and planned its launch content as well as leading the site’s TikTok content team.
+When I have a spare minute, I post on my own TikTok account about my love for women’s football and give some of my opinions on matches and shocking moments in the world of women’s football (@aimee.woso).

 I started following women’s football in 2020 when COVID restrictions on stadium attendances meant that it was difficult to get tickets to men’s games.
 I became hooked watching Reading Women FC and became a player sponsor.
 In 2021 I sponsored Alton Ladies FC (tier seven) and spent a season with them as their club photographer.
 For the 2022/23 season I have been club photographer at Woodley United, a tier six team who have just won their league and promotion to tier five – one step outside of the FA Women’s National League.
 I also photograph the three women’s teams at Reading University as well as other women’s teams in the South of England.
 When not photographing matches I create matchday posters and programmes and anything else I can do to help promote women’s football.